livelybug/nofx/README.md

 ### Notes
 - Token lifetime: 24h.
 On logout, tokens are blacklisted in-memory until expiry.
 For multi-instance deployments, use a shared store (e.g., Redis) to sync the blacklist.
-- Logs and errors are English-only for consistency.

 ---